1 "Now these are the judgments which you shall set before them.

 18 "And if men contend together, and one smites another with a stone, or with his fist, and he does not die, but remains in his bed, 19 If he rises again and walks abroad upon his staff, then he who smote him shall be acquitted.
 Only he shall pay for the loss of his time and shall cause him to be thoroughly healed.

-20 "And if a man smites his servant, or his maid, with a rod and he dies under his hand, he shall surely be punished.
+20 "And if a man smites his man-servant, or his woman-servant, with a rod and he dies under his hand, he shall surely be punished.
 21 But if he survives a day or two, he shall not be punished, for he is his money.

 22 "If men contend and hurt a woman with child so that her fruit departs from her, and yet no mischief follows, he shall be surely punished, according as the woman's husband will lay upon him.
 And he shall pay as the judges determine.
 23 And if any mischief follows, then you shall give life for life, 24 Eye for eye, tooth for tooth, hand for hand, foot for foot, 25 Burning for burning, wound for wound, stripe for stripe.

-26 "And if a man smites the eye of his servant, or the eye of his maid, so that it perishes, he shall let him go free for his eye's sake.
-27 And if he smites out his man-servant's tooth, or his maid-servant's tooth, he shall let him go free for his tooth's sake.
+26 "And if a man smites the eye of his man-servant, or the eye of his woman-servant, so that it perishes, he shall let him go free for his eye's sake.
+27 And if he smites out his man-servant's tooth, or his woman-servant's tooth, he shall let him go free for his tooth's sake.

 33 "And if a man opens a pit, or if a man digs a pit, and does not cover it, and an ox or a donkey falls into it, 34 The owner of the pit shall make compensation and give money to its owner, and the dead beast shall be his.